simov/grant/README.md

 }
 ```

-Refer to the provider's OAuth documentation, and the Grant's [OAuth configuration][oauth-config] *(search for `custom_parameters`)*
+Refer to the provider's OAuth documentation, and the Grant's [OAuth configuration][oauth-config] *(search for `custom_parameters`)*.

 ## Custom Providers

-In case you have a private OAuth provider that you don't want to be part of the [officially supported][oauth-config] ones, you can still define it in your configuration by adding a custom key for it
+In case you have a private OAuth provider that you don't want to be part of the [officially supported][oauth-config] ones, you can still define it in your configuration by adding a custom key for it.

-In this case you have to provide all of the required provider keys by yourself.
-Take a look at the [OAuth configuration][oauth-config] to see how the different types of flows are configured
+In this case you have to provide all of the required provider keys by yourself:

 ```js
 {